raphaelantoniocampos/ultimate-tic-tac-toe/README.md

 # Ultimate Tic-Tac-Toe ⭕❌

-A modern, multiplayer implementation of **Ultimate Tic-Tac-Toe** built with Python and Pygame, compiled for the web using Pygbag, and hosted on Fly.io.
+A multiplayer implementation of **Ultimate Tic-Tac-Toe** built with Python and Pygame, compiled for the web using Pygbag, and hosted on Fly.io.

 ![Ultimate Tic-Tac-Toe Gameplay](assets/board.png)